zluo/zluo.github.io/docs/computer_lang/python/python_module.md

 ## Packages

 Packages are a way to structing python's module namespace by "doctted module name"

 ```python
     import fibo
     form fibo import fibo, fib2
 ```

-Note that when using from package import item, the item can be either a submodule (or subpackage) of the package, or some other name defined in the package, like a function, class or variable.
+{:.note }
-{note:.}
+from package import item, the item can be either a submodule (or subpackage) of the package, or some other name defined in the package, like a function, class or variable.